Trade Stock Indices

 4. Finding indices entry and exit points

-Once indicators are chosen and selected so that one indicator gives the signal & another indicator confirms the signal, it's time to enter a trade.
+Once indicators are chosen and selected so that one indicator gives the signal & another indicator confirms the signal, it is time to enter a trade.

-Aggressive traders enter a trade position immediately without waiting for the current price bar to close.
+Aggressive traders initiate a trade position immediately, without waiting for the current price bar to conclude.

-Other traders wait until the current price bar is closed & then enter the trade transaction if the trade transaction setup has not changed and the signal remains valid.
-This method is more considerate and prevents additional false entries and indices whipsaws.
+Other traders wait for the current price candlestick to close, then start the trade if the trade setup has not changed and the signal is still good.
+This way is more careful and stops extra false starts and quick changes in indices.

 Generating Trade Signals - how to Generate Signals.